j4321/tkFileBrowser/README.rst

     - cancelbuttontext: text displayed on the button that cancels the selection.

+    - foldercreation: enable the user to create new folders if True (default)

 * askopendirname

     Allow the user to choose a single directory.
 The absolute path of the